Blue-infosec/mquery/README.md

 Ever had trouble searching for particular malware samples?
 Our project is an analyst-friendly web GUI to look through your digital warehouse.

-mquery can be used to search through terabytes of malware in a blink of an eye:
+You can use mquery to search through terabytes of malware in a blink of an eye:

 ![mquery web GUI](docs/mquery-web-ui.gif?raw=1)

-Thanks to the [UrsaDB database](https://github.com/CERT-Polska/ursadb), queries on large datasets can be extremely fast.

-<<<<<<< HEAD
+Under the hood, mquery uses [UrsaDB trigram database](https://github.com/CERT-Polska/ursadb) to do the heavy lifting.

 ## How does it work?

 YARA is pretty fast, but searching through large dataset for given signature can take a lot of time.
 To countermeasure this, we have implemented a custom database called UrsaDB.
 It is able to pre-filter the results, so it is only necessary to run YARA against a small fraction of binaries: